caminashell/certify/README.md

 ## Known issues to improve on

 - Arguments string cannot contain spaces.
-- Organisation Unit parameter fails.
+- Organisation Unit parameter[^5] fails.
 Has been omitted until the above issue works.
 - Opens output folder with `dolphin` *(as I currently use Debian)*.
 Expand to detect GUI
 - Improve help functionality.
 - The user cannot choose output directory for the archive.